 • Websites are highly “sharable” via social media and links which can facilitate connections among the target market.

 Is it a Hobby or A Business

-No matter what you decide to sell online according to the IRS.. it is not a hobby if you are buying and selling goods online with the intention of making a profit which most people selling online are, then you are in Business.
+No matter what you decide to sell online according to the IRS, it is not a hobby if you are buying and selling goods online to make a profit which most people selling online are, then you are in Business.
 Therefore you are required to report your income earned from selling products or services online to the IRS.

 Getting Started In E-commerce

 E-commerce is commercial transactions conducted electronically on the Internet.
 E-commerce is not just about using a website, email list, or social media to promote your products to customers, though those are important marketing tools.
 E-commerce also includes processing orders and sales transactions online via your website or through an e-commerce marketplace.

 It can be difficult to keep up with all the options for selling online, websites, mobile phone apps, various credit card, and electronic payment options, as well as new ways of delivering products.
 To get started, it can help to consider two primary ways to sell products online: